 How to Donate and Sell Used Clothing and Furniture in Japan

 Whether learning a new language, doing your best to follow the local culture, or just trying to get from point A to point B, living in Japan never ceases to keep expats on their toes.
-But what to do when your time in Tokyo has ended, you need to downsize to a smaller apartment, or you would like to adopt a more minimalist lifestyle?
+But what to do when your time in Tokyo has ended, or you need to move to another apartment, or you would like to adopt a more minimalist lifestyle?

 Like Japanese cleaning guru Marie Kondo preaches, getting rid of things can be an enlightening experience – and there are so many ways to do it in Japan.
 Keep reading to find out how to get rid of the things you no longer want without putting them in the trash.